Root Canal Therapy in Knoxville, TN

 - Pulp: The innermost part of the tooth is known as the pulp.
 It contains nerves, blood vessels, and connective tissues, playing a vital role in tooth development during childhood.

-Signs You May Need Root Canal Treatment
+Signs You May Need Root Canal Treatment in Knoxville

 If you’re experiencing any of the following symptoms, you may have an infected tooth that requires a root canal: